floragunncom/search-guard-module-kibana-multitenancy/README.md

 # Search Guard Kibana Multitenancy Module

 ![Logo](https://raw.githubusercontent.com/floragunncom/sg-assets/master/logo/sg_dlic_small.png)

-**Note: Search Guard Kibana Multitenancy Module is beta software at the moment.
-Do not use it in production yet!**

 ## About this module
 This module for [Search Guard](https://github.com/floragunncom/search-guard) adds following Kibana related features: